mbr/alcohol/docs/source/mixins.rst

 .. py:class:: alcohol.mixins.PasswordMixin

    A mixin that stores a key based on a password.
-This will add two fields to any class mixed in, `_pw_key` containing the key and `_pw_salt` containing the salt.
+An attribute named `_pwhash` will be used to store the password hash.

    Note that this class cannot be instantiated directly, instead call :py:func:`password_mixin` first to get an instance of the class object first